matty-thompson/ga-java-capstone-2021/README.md

 ## User Stories

     User: Hey Alexa, I would like to know the status of today’s bills in the Senate/House of Representatives.
     Alexa: “Congress is not in session today/Here are today’s pending bills/Here are the results of today’s votes.

     User: Hey Alexa, what is today’s bill schedule?
     Alexa: “The Senate/House of Representatives is not in session today/Here are the bills tabled for votes:”

     User: Hey Alexa, how did my representatives/senators vote on bill “ “?
     Alexa: Your representatives/senators “Name stated and then vote result.”

     User: Hey Alexa, please describe bill “ ”.
     Alexa: Bill “ “ regards “ “.

     User: Hey Alexa, how did my representatives vote today?
     Alexa: Your representatives in the Senate/House of Representatives voted “for/against” bill “ “.

     User: Hey Alexa, what is the Covid status of the members of Congress.
     Alexa:  On 3/9/20, Rep. Julia Brownley (CA-26) came in contact with someone who tested positive.
-They self-quarantined until 3/18/2020, DC office to telework.
+They self-quarantined until 3/18/2020, DC office to  q  telework.

     User: Hey Alexa, who are the representatives of “state”
     Alexa: The representatives of “state” are “ ”

     User: Hey Alexa, who are the representatives of my state
     Alexa: The representatives of your state are “ “

     User: Hey Alexa, call my Senator
     Alexa: Calling “ “

     User: Hey Alexa, call my representative
     Alexa: Calling “ “

     User: Hey Alexa, what is the most recent bill regarding healthcare
     Alexa: Bill “ “ regarding “ “ was signed into law on “ “

     User: Hey Alexa, what is the most recent bill regarding the environment
     Alexa: Bill “ “ regarding “ “ was signed into law on “ “

     User: Hey Alexa, what is the most recent bill regarding the military
     Alexa: Bill “ “ regarding “ “ was signed into law on “ “

     User: Hey Alexa, what is the most recent bill
     Alexa: Bill “ “ regarding “ “ was signed into law on “ “

     User: Hey Alexa, who is the most recent confirmed nominee
     Alexa: “(name)” was confirmed for “(position)” on “(date)”

     User: Hey Alexa, who is the most recent withdrawn nominee
     Alexa: “nomination description” was withdrawn “description” on “date”

 ## ERD